 \subsubsection{Coordinate regression}

-The coordinate regression based methods regard the landmark coordinates as the objective of the regression via neural networks.
-In other words, they focus on learning the nonlinear mapping from the face images to the landmark coordinates vectors.
+The coordinate regression based methods regard the landmark coordinates as the numerical objective of the regression via neural networks.
+In other words, they focus on learning the nonlinear mapping from the face image to the landmark coordinate vectors.

-Following the coarse-to-fine manner, most methods~\cite{sun2013,Zhou2013ExtensiveFL,Jie2014Coarse,Lv2016TSR} employed cascaded regression to progressively refine the previous results of landmark coordinate.
-Besides, since the recurrent neural network (RNN) is able to model the historical information in the cascaded refinement process, RAR~\cite{Xiao2016Robust} and MDM~\cite{Trigeorgis2016MDM} employed CNN and RNN together to extract global features and refine the prediction.

-The multi-task learning is also a common routine to facilitate landmark localization with the related facial tasks.
-A number of methods~\cite{HyperFace, mtcnn,deng2020retinaface,2019fldet,xu2019centerface} are designed to jointly detect faces and predict facial landmarks.
-In fact, these methods are initially designed for face detection task, and output a set of facial landmarks simultaneously.
-Specifically designed for facial landmark localization, TCDCN~\cite{Zhang2014Facial} and JFA~\cite{Xu2017JFA} benefit from the auxiliary facial attributes, such as expression, gender and head pose.

-The cascaded regression based methods have shown the great advantage in solving the facial landmark localization problem.
-However, since they employ multi-stage regressors to refine the prediction, the performance largely depends on the initial prediction, which means the improper shape initialization will likely lead to inaccurate prediction.
-Besides, the multiple regressors increase the computational cost.
-To address these shortcomings, several methods~\cite{Fan2018SelfReinforcedCR,Miao2018DirectSR,Yue2018AttentionalAN,Wu2018TCNN,Zhu_2019_CVPR,Liu2020LearningRN} developed new regression approaches for facial landmark localization, such as self-iterative regression, direct shape regression, and reasoning-decision regression ~\textit{etc}.

-The learning of coordinate regression mainly employs the L1, L2, or smoothed L1 loss functions.
-These objectives drive the learning process to pay more attention to the large error samples, promoting the convergence towards accurate prediction; on the other hand, it brings high sensitivity to outliers.
-To tackle this problem, Feng~\textit{et al.}~\cite{Feng2018wingloss} improved the loss function, namely wing loss, by amplifying the impact of the samples with small or medium range errors.
-Another problem is that, the optimization with respect to the Euclidean distance of landmark might result in a gap between training and test, since the test metric usually employs the normalized mean error (NME).
-To solve this issue, Lai~\textit{et al.}~\cite{Lai2019EnhancedNM} proposed an enhanced normalized mean error loss to optimize the landmark localization network.